-This Sunday Circle is an initiative of Peter M Ball (see here).
-I don’t get to it every week, but this is one of them, so here goes.
+This Sunday Circle is an initiative of Peter M Ball (see here for this weeks’).
+I don’t get to it every week, but this is one of those weeks, so here we go.

 What am I working on this week?